jidongxiao/CSCI1200-DataStructures/hws/yelp_businesses/README.md

 In this assignment, **you must use std::list to store the businesses which match with what the user is searching for, and you must implement at least one class**.

 Use good coding style when you design and implement your program.
 Organize your program into functions: don’t put all the code in main!
-Be sure to read the [Homework Policies](https://www.cs.rpi.edu/academics/courses/spring25/csci1200/homework_policies.php) as you put the finishing touches on your solution.
-Be sure to make up new test cases to fully debug your program and don’t forget to comment your code!
 Use the provided template [README.txt](./README.txt) file for notes you want the grader to read.
-You must do this assignment on your own, as described in the [Collaboration Policy & Academic Integrity](https://www.cs.rpi.edu/academics/courses/spring25/csci1200/academic_integrity.php) page.
 If you did discuss the problem or error messages, etc. with anyone, please list their names in your README.txt file.

-**Due Date**: 02/13/2025, Thursday, 10pm.
+**Due Date**: 02/20/2026, Friday, 11:59pm.

 ## Rubric